BravoChos/crackingElasticSearch/01_Introduction/01_how_does_it_works.md

 Elasticsearch is

 - written in Java and is built on top of Apache Lucene.
-- easy to use, distributed by nature, and highly scalable.
+- easy to use, distributed by nature, and highly scalable .

 ## How does it work?